A chops monster (Guitar One Magazine)

 IE was the Director of KronoSequence, a creative arts, improvisation, and multimedia project at the Kansas City Art Institute (2001-2003) and doyen of the now defunct online, creative guitar collective, Kronosonic.

-Today, he rocks out at AFTR Sound and is teaching hundreds of guitarists how to shred postmodern style.
+Today, he rocks out at AFTR Sound and is teaching students how to shred.

 Inspired by the unadorned, bombastic thrashings of Neil Young and Crazy Horse as well as the socio-political fusillades of Jimi Hendrix, etc., IE began fumbling with his dad's ukulele in the late 70s and got his first guitar in 1980 -- and his first good guitar in 1982.
 Enervated by the traditional blues and cover band route, IE was born again in the late 80s by the appearance of Vernon Reid and Living Colour:

 “I was putting on my shoes and heading off for work one day when I heard this crazy guitar solo on TV; I watched and listened in disbelief, called in sick, and pulled my guitar out from under my bed, dusted it off, and tuned up.
 From that point on I began investigating avant garde and unconventional guitar music.
 I never gave up my passion for music like Neil Young and Hendrix but I want to enrich those rock currents with unconventional elements derived from individuals and bands that I discovered along the way such as Henry Kaiser, Bill Frisell, Naked City, Vernon Reid, Mr. Bungle, Praxis, Buckethead, Adrian Belew, Nels Cline, Marc Ribot, Fred Frith, Hans Reichel, Sonic Youth, among many others.”